Face Masks: What Doctors Say About Their Role In Containing Coronavirus

 MacIntyre agrees there's no need to run out and buy face masks if you're in a low-risk country like the U.S. But she says the calculation may be different for people in a place like Wuhan, China, the epicenter of the coronavirus outbreak.

 "If it's someone in Wuhan, where most of the cases have been, then there might be some value to it," MacIntyre says.
 "There's a lot of unknowns about this infection.
 That's the problem."

-Observational studies found that wearing a a surgical mask did provide health-care workers some protection during the SARS epidemic.
-But she notes that those studies were not randomized-controlled trials, considered the gold standard in research.
-Tam adds that the health-care workers who were responding to SARS were also using other protective measures.
+Observational studies found that wearing a surgical mask did provide health care workers some protection during the SARS epidemic.
+But MacIntyre notes that those studies were not randomized controlled trials, considered the gold standard in research.
+Tam adds that the health care workers who were responding to SARS were also using other protective measures.

 And regardless of where you are, there is something that all the infectious disease experts I spoke with recommended everyone do to keep from getting sick: Wash your hands — frequently.

-"Hand-washing for sure," says Schaffner.
+"Hand-washing for sure," Schaffner says.
 "Constantly.
 Frequently.
-All the time – summer, winter, whatever."
+All the time — summer, winter, whatever."

 And get your flu shot.
 It is flu season, after all.
 It doesn't offer protection against Wuhan coronavirus, but here in the U.S., Sexton says, the flu remains the bigger risk to health.